-How do I qualify for HEP?
+How do I qualify for the High School Equivalency Program (HEP)?

 You may qualify to get your GED® through HEP if: